-The MEA is also funding an exciting new research project - although it remains uncertain when this can commence as it will involve patient recruitment.
-This new study will be publicly announced in May.
+The MEA is funding a new research study involving cardiopulmonary exercise testing at the University of Leicester - although it remains uncertain when this can commence as it will involve patient recruitment.
+More information can be found in the MEA website May news archive.